Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-02-Data-Structures-in-Python/index.md

 ## From Theory to Implementation

-!!! builds-on "Builds on"
-    This section builds on [3.4 Data Structures Overview](../../Chapter-03-Data-for-software-engineering/Section-04-Data-Structures-Overview/index.md) and [4.1 Control Structures in Python](../Section-01-Control-Structures-in-Python/index.md).

 In [Section 3.4](../../Chapter-03-Data-for-software-engineering/Section-04-Data-Structures-Overview/index.md), we learned about different data structures conceptually.
 Now it's time to implement them in Python!
 This section focuses on the specific data structures required for the NSW HSC syllabus, showing you how to use them effectively in your programs.